Make America Twice As Great

 or more.
 Instead, many

-thousands of migrants have died trying to enter the U.S., make that border
+thousands of migrants have died trying to enter the U.S., making its border

 If the immigrants all come tomorrow,